 Healthy Tuna Pasta Salad with your favorite pasta, canned tuna and creamy Greek yogurt dressing.
-It’s seasoned to perfection and loaded with crispy veggies!
+It’s seasoned to perfection and loaded with crispy vegetables!

 Wondering what to do with the cans of tuna piling up in your cupboard?
-Instead of making a healthy tuna salad sandwich for the 100th time, go crazy and make this totally simple pasta salad instead!
+Instead of making a healthy tuna salad sandwich for the 100th time, make this simple healthy tuna pasta salad!

 The ratio of pasta to flaky tuna to crispy crunchy veggies is just right and I can’t help but boast about the flavor.
 This pasta salad with tuna is so creamy and fresh!

-- Whole grain pasta, uncooked: I prefer using whole grain pasta but you can use white, whole wheat, or gluten free pasta if you’d like.
-Elbow, rotini, bowtie, or penne pasta are great choices for small or medium pasta.
-You do want pasta to be short to hold the dressing and all other ingredients.
+- Pasta: I prefer using whole grain pasta for this salad recipe but you can use white pasta, whole wheat pasta, or gluten free pasta if you’d like.
+You do want pasta to be short to hold the salad dressing and all other ingredients.

 - Celery & red onion: Biting into those little crispy bits is the best!

-- Dill: Love the tangy herb that cuts right through the creamy yogurt and mayo.
-It brightens up the whole salad!
+- Fresh herbs: Fresh dill or fresh parsley cuts right through the creamy yogurt and mayo.
+It brightens up the whole pasta salad with tuna!

-- Plain Greek yogurt (or regular yogurt) and mayo: The base of the creamy dressing that takes on the flavor of the vinegar, sugar, and dill.
+- Yogurt and mayonnaise: The base of the creamy dressing that takes on the flavor of the vinegar, sugar, and dill.
 To make it a bit lighter go ahead and use all yogurt, keeping in mind it won’t be as flavorful.

-- Red wine vinegar: The other acid that helps give this dish its zest.
+- Red wine vinegar: The other acid that helps give this salad its zest.
 Can also use fresh lemon juice.

-- Sugar, salt, & pepper: Seasoning to boost the flavor.
+- Sugar, salt, & pepper: Seasonings to boost the flavor.
 Sugar is the secret!

 Cook pasta: In a large pot, cook pasta according to package instructions to al dente.
 If the instructions don’t specify that, minus 2-3 minutes from the cooking time on the package.

-While it’s cooking, slice tomatoes, dice the celery and onion and chop your dill.
+While pasta is cooking, slice tomatoes, dice the celery and onion and chop your dill.

 Once the noodles are done cooking, immediately drain the water and transfer everything to a large bowl.
 Stir in the peas and set that aside for now.